KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 Reading a PDU one byte at a time is not acceptable.
 The buffer used for `read` calls should be at least `1024` bytes long.

-### Performance competition

-At the end, groups that are interested can submit their node implementation for a performance test, where the implementation will be stress-tested with different operations.
-A course-wide top 10 list of the fastest nodes will be maintained in this repository.

 ## Node functionality